jaredmales/rtimv/doc/UserGuide.md

 ![rtimv with a box overlay](userbox.png)

 You can also use `l` to add a line.
 The numbers shown are `length @ direction` where direction is degrees from the screen +X direction.
 (This will eventually be degrees from the North vector.)
+Clicking and and moving the mouse while in the middle rotates it.
+If you click and drag the opposite end from the small circle you can change the length and the angle.

 ![rtimv with a line overlay](userline.png)

+In general, if you see the "resize arrows" cursor when your mouse hovers over the shape, clicking and dragging will change the size.
+If you see the "hand" cursor, it will move the shape.
+Numbers, shape center indicators, and line end indicators are only shown when your mouse is over that shape.

 ### Keyboard Shortcuts